LedgerHQ/ledger-asset-dapps/README.md

 ### Test signature
 Not yet supported, coming soon.

+# Contributing

+If you want to contribute, please checkout the contributing guide [here](CONTRIBUTING.md).

 # Tips
 In case you need to update to lowercase all Ethereum addresses, you should be able to do this with something like
 ```